Just Listed / Under Contract / Just Sold

 What if you’re a new agent and you have no new listings?

-You can still use these cards to generate business for yourself – as long as you don’t pretend that you’re the listing agent.
+You can still use these letters to generate business for yourself – as long as you don’t pretend that you’re the listing agent.
 (Yes, this is important.
 False advertising is against the Code of Ethics.)

 How?
 By simply announcing that there is a home for sale in the neighborhood, and showing those homeowners why that might matter to them.

 The first reason is, of course, the fact that they may have a friend or relative who would like to live nearby.

 The second reason is only of interest to the homeowner if they’ve been thinking about selling.
 That reason is the fact that the listed house will bring more people into the neighborhood and generate interest in living there.

 If you happen to be in an area where multiple offers are the norm, it means there could be a few other buyers who like the neighborhood but “lost out” on the house that was listed.
 They’ll be glad to see other choices available.